microprediction/timemachines/README.md

 ### Popular time-series packages in a simple functional form

 What's different:
-  - Time series models are represented as functions *f* with a "skater" signature, suggesting state machines for sequential consumption of observations (the state machines emit vectors of forecasts of length *k*, and also standard deviations).
+  - Time series "models" are represented as functions *f* with a "skater" signature, suggesting state machines for sequential consumption of observations (the state machines emit vectors of forecasts of length *k*, and also standard deviations).
 NO CLASSES.
-  - Standardized hyper-parameter space (the cube) and ability to hyper-optimize easily using scipy.optimize, ax-platform, hyperopt, optuna, platypus, pymoo, pySOT, shgo or anything else in [HumpDay](https://github.com/microprediction/humpday)
+  - Time series "models" yet to be 'fixed' use a standardized hyper-parameter space (the cube).
+This gives us the ability to hyper-optimize easily using scipy.optimize, ax-platform, hyperopt, optuna, platypus, pymoo, pySOT, shgo or anything else in [HumpDay](https://github.com/microprediction/humpday)
   - Elo ratings of time series models, with [leaderboards](https://github.com/microprediction/timemachines-testing/tree/main/skater_elo_ratings/leaderboards).